 Lately, his lab has taken an interest in what are known as mindfulness-based stress reduction (MBSR) programs.
 Working with Eric Loucks, director of the Mindfulness Center at Brown University, Johnson is currently pursuing a five-year meta-analysis of MBSR efficacy, thanks to a $3.1 million grant from the NIH’s National Center for Complementary and Integrative Health in 2022.

-MBSR is an intensive form of outpatient therapy that typically lasts between four and six weeks, during which time patients learn mindfulness-based coping skills.
-The technique was pioneered in the Western world in the 1990s by trailblazing UMass psychologist Jon Kabat-Zinn, the “father of secular mindfulness,” who himself adapted his teachings from traditional Buddhist meditation practices.
+MBSR is an intensive form of outpatient training that typically lasts eight weeks, during which time patients learn mindfulness-based coping skills.
+The technique was pioneered in the Western world in the 1990s by trailblazing UMass scientist Jon Kabat-Zinn, the “father of secular mindfulness,” who himself adapted his teachings from traditional Buddhist meditation practices.

 “The sky is the limit in terms of variations that you see in the interventions,” Johnson says.
 “A lot of what we’re trying to do at the UConn site is to record all the variations and what the practices have been and then see if we can determine whether doing certain things is facilitative of greater success over the long run, in terms of improving mental health or physical health — what’s the best recipe, essentially.”